When first wearing the Spider-Man costume Andrew Garfield admitted to shedding tears.

 4 of 17 found this interesting Interesting? |

-Michael Papajohn: the carjacker from Sam Raimi's Spider-Man (2002) series appears as Dr. Ratha's driver Alfred.
+Michael Papajohn: (at around 1h 12 mins) the carjacker from Sam Raimi's Spider-Man (2002) series appears as Dr. Ratha's driver Alfred.
 Besides Stan Lee, Papajohn is the only actor to appear in both live-action versions of Spider-Man's origin.

-Stan Lee: The headset-wearing man in the library unaware of the events going on behind him.
+Stan Lee: (at around 1h 35 mins) the headset-wearing man in the library unaware of the events going on behind him.